justinchapdelaine/copy-tool/README.md

 ## Features
 * Browse for folders through a GUI or manually enter a path.
 Options wow!
 * Quickly calculate the total size of the source directory.
-Ohhhhh numbers.
+Ohhhhh numbers!
+* A log will be created at the destination directory.
+Accountability, neat!
 * Available as a standalone HTA application or Executable (the executable may have issues with anti-malware suites).

 ## To Use